tabreturn/tabreturn.github.io/_posts/2019-01-25-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

 ### HSB Channels

 In the very first lesson, you were introduced to Processing's various [colour modes]({% post_url 2018-06-12-processing.py_in_ten_lessons--01-_hello_world %}#colour-mode).
 Using the `colorMode()` function, the colour mixing scheme can be switched from RGB to HSB (Hue, Saturation, Brightness).
-You can think of HSB as an alternative set of channels.
+You can think of HSB as an alternative set of channels that may be more appropriate for what you need to accomplish.
 Switch the `colorMode` to HSB and add a new loop to the end of your existing "colour_channels" code.

 {% highlight py %}
 colorMode(HSB, 360, 100, 100)